 Our governance and nominating committee will be responsible for, among other things, making recommendations regarding corporate governance, the composition of our board of directors, the identification, evaluation and nomination of director candidates and the structure and composition of committees of our board of directors.
 In addition, our governance and nominating committee will oversee our corporate governance guidelines, approve our committee charters, oversee compliance with our code of business conduct and ethics, contribute to succession planning, review policies and procedures with respect to our related party transactions policy and oversee the board self-evaluation process.
-The initial members of our governance and nominating committee will be , who will be the chair of the committee, and .
+The initial members of our governance and nominating committee are David Meeker, who is the chair of the committee, Ed Mathers and David McGirr.
 All of the members of our governance and nominating committee are independent under the applicable rules and regulations of NASDAQ.